Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish Days Loggers Sports Festival

 NOTE: The main Sunday show at the festival is very popular and has sold out in the past.
 The Railway Museum of BC and Britannia Mine are close by and worth checking out while you’re in the area.

 Other events that happen over the BC Day long weekend throughout the Lower Mainland are the Celebrate BC Festival, White Rock Sea Festival and Vancouver Pride Festival.
-See our article about BC Day Events or our August Calendar of Events to learn about these and other events on the same weekend.
+See our article about BC Day Events or our July and August Calendar of Events to learn about these and other events on the same weekend.
 Continue reading to learn about the Squamish Days Loggers Sports Festival.

 BC Day Long Weekend